DanielWeber-Sec/grc-security-portfolio/README.md

 # grc-security-portfolio

-This portfolio demonstrates how information security can be translated into structured governance, risk-based decision-making, and real-world implementation.
+This portfolio demonstrates how information security can be translated into structured governance, risk-based decision-making, and real-world execution.

 It focuses on translating security requirements into clear structures, business-aligned decisions, and implementable controls in a realistic environment.